AstraaDev/Discord-All-Tools-In-One/README.md

 </p>

 <p align="center">
+  V2.0 IS HERE !
-  [Discord] - All Tools In One is a Script Gathering for Windows systems written in Python.
+  [Discord] - All Tools In One is a Script Gathering for Windows/MacOS/Linux systems written in Python.
 </p>

 ## Disclaimer